Offshore team playbook: the first 30 days for founders

 Write a one-sentence mission for the lane: "Keep sales follow-up, CRM notes, and meeting reminders current so no active lead goes quiet for more than 1 business day."
 A mission like that beats a vague role title because it tells the offshore teammate what the system is trying to prevent.

-The first playbook needs 3 workflows.
-Each one should have a trigger, inputs, steps, finished output, quality checks, and escalation rule.
+The first playbook needs 3 work processes.
+Each one should have a trigger, inputs, steps, finished result, quality checks, and ask-for-help rule.
 Use screenshots, short clips, and before-and-after examples.
 Ten real examples are usually better than 2,000 words of policy language.

 Write red-line rules before work moves offshore